Table of Contents

 When is recommended for patients to get this alopecia treatment?

 We recommend the use of the SMP technique in these cases:

-Scalp micropigmentation for scars: we can use the SMP technique to hide scars from previous surgeries in which the FUT method has been used for a hair transplantation.
+Scalp micropigmentation for scars: we can use the SMP technique to hide scars from previous surgeries in which the FUT method has been used for hair transplantation.

 Hair transplant or SMP method: what do I choose?

-Still, you have to bear in mind that with this technique you are not getting your hair back actually: it is more like a cover-up procedure, whereas a hair transplant will provide you with real hair, which is probably what you have been dreaming of.
+Still, you have to bear in mind that with this technique, you are not getting your hair back actually: it is more like a cover-up procedure, whereas a hair transplant will provide you with natural hair, which is probably what you have been dreaming of.

-Anyway, you must consider that in the hair transplantation you will have a real hair that can be styled, but the scalp micropigmentation is just an ink coverage that you can’t modify or even deal with it as it was real hair.
+Anyway, you must consider that in hair transplantation, you will have natural hair that can be styled.
+Still, scalp micropigmentation is just an ink coverage you can’t modify or even deal with as it was natural hair.

 Does scalp micropigmentation have risks?

-If you suffer from hair loss problems and you want to find a definite solution, we always recommend you to get informed and receive professional assessment.
+If you suffer from hair loss problems and want a definite solution, we always recommend you get informed and receive a professional assessment.
 We are always willing to answer your doubts about scalp micropigmentation or other hair treatment techniques.